-R Voting Procedure
+CR Voting Procedure

-- I. The voter appears at the polling place and provides his or her name to a poll worker.
+- 1. The voter appears at the polling place and provides his or her name to a poll worker.
 The voter must also present an acceptable form of photo identification.
-Acceptable forms of photo identification are listed on page 5. - 2.
+Acceptable forms of photo identification are listed on page 6. - 2.
 A poll worker checks the individual's name against the list of registered voters for that precinct.
-If the voter has an "l" by his/her name, the voter needs to update voter registration information.
+If the voter has an "I" by his/her name, the voter needs to update their voter registration information.
 Before being allowed to vote, the voter must complete a Voter Update Form that is available at the polling place. - 3.
 The voter signs a poll list.
-If the election is a party primary, the voter must state in which party primary he or she wishes to vote and then must sign that party's poll list. - 4.
-The voter casts his or her vote.
+If the election is a party primary, the voter must state in which party primary he or she wishes to vote and then must sign that party's poll list.
+If the election is a Primary Run-Off, the voter must vote in the Run-Off of the same political party the voter chose for the Primary Election.
+If the voter did not participate in the Primary Election, the voter must choose in which political party's Run-Off Election he or she wishes to vote, see page 2 for cross over voting rules.